German Shepherd Schutzhund Training Benefits

-If you’re raising a German Shepherd, then you might have heard of Schutzhund training.
+If you’re raising a puppy, then you might have heard of Schutzhund training.
 It’s a certain type of training that’s much more intensive than regular obedience training.
-Today, we’re going to talk about why Schutzhund training can be considered important for them.
+Today, we’re going to talk about why German Shepherd Schutzhund training can be considered important.
 We’ll help you decide if this practice is right for your dog.

 Why Train These Dogs?

 German Shepherds were bred to be strong, working dogs.
 This is why, even today, the majority of working dogs that you see are German Shepherds, although we should definitely also include the Belgian Malinois.
 There are a few reasons that these dogs are great for working:

 - They are intelligent and can learn commands relatively quickly.
 They can also be trained to perform complex tasks that other dogs might struggle with.

 - They are very strong and have been bred to be comfortable in all types of weather and to work on all types of terrain.

 - They are known for their great temperament.
 They are hard to anger and they are very loyal, which makes them great guard dogs that can still be good for the whole family.

 In addition to that, German Shepherds are very beautiful and are known for their thick, sleek coats of fur.
 It’s no wonder that they have become one of the most popular dogs not just in Germany, but all throughout the world